UPPMAX/HPC-python/docs/day2/matplotlib-intro.rst

 #.
 Pairwise plots (which accept 1D arrays of x and y data to plot against each other),
 #.
 Statistical plots (which can be pairwise or other array-like data),
 #.
 Gridded data plots (for image-like data, vector fields, and contours),
 #.
-Irregularly gridded data plots (which usually rely on some kind of triangulation), and
+Irregularly gridded data plots (which rely on some kind of triangulation)\*, and
 #.
 Volumetric data plots.

-``Almost all available plot types are visually indexed and easy to find in the Matplotlib official documentation.<https://matplotlib.org/stable/plot_types/index>``_
+`Almost all available plot types are visually indexed and easy to find in the Matplotlib official documentation.<https://matplotlib.org/stable/plot_types/index>`_

+\* **Quick note on contouring functions on irregular grids:** these functions contour by the values Z at triangulation vertices (X,Y), **not** by spatial point density, and so should not be used if Z values are not spatially correlated.
+If you want to contour by data point density in parameter-space, you still have to interpolate your data to a regular (X,Y) grid.

 Volumetric, polar, and other data that rely on 3D or non-cartesian grids typically require you to specify a projection before you can choose the right plot type.
 For example, for a polar plot, you could